Orthodontics and TMJ Disorders

 RETENTION - is needed after esthetic orthodontics to prevent relapse.
 If the teeth are not "retained", they tend to return to where they came from.
 One cause of this post-orthodontic relapse is the "neutral zone" which holds the teeth in a balance between forces from the lips, cheeks, tongue, and bite, as shown below.
 If a tooth moves outside of its neutral zone, these forces will move it back in.
 Esthetic orthodontics was not designed to take neutral zone forces into account.

-The other cause of relapse, especially crowding of the lower front teeth, is continuing adult jawbone growth.
+The other cause of relapse, especially crowding of the lower front teeth, is continuing jawbone growth.
 Esthetic orthodontics usually leaves the upper and lower teeth steeply interdigitated, because it was developed before we realized that the jawbone growth continues during adulthood.
-When the upper and lower jawbones are effectively locked together by a steeply interdigitated bite, the upper jawbone cannot expand normally, because it is locked to a lower jawbone that cannot expand; and the lower jawbone cannot translate normally, because it is locked to an upper jawbone that can only expand.
-Then the natural elongation of the mandible drives the lower front teeth into the overlapping upper front teeth at the anterior overbite, which splays those upper front teeth and compresses the front of the lower dental arch.
-The compression of the front of the lower arch typically causes buckling of the lower front teeth.
-To prevent that buckling, most orthodontists now use "forever" retainers, made of wires bonded behind those teeth, which is not really a sustainable solution.
+The locking together of the upper and lower teeth in the bite prevents the upper jawbone from expanding, because the upper jawbone is locked to a lower jawbone that cannot expand but can only advance; and it prevents the lower jawbone from advancing, because the lower jawbone is locked to an upper jawbone that cannot advance but can only expand.
+When the mandible cannot advance, continuing growth at the back of the mandible drives the front of the mandible and the lower front teeth into the overlapping upper front teeth at the anterior overbite.
+The resulting pressure can splay the upper front teeth, or it can compress the lower front teeth, which typically causes them to buckle, because an arch is incompressible.
+To try and prevent that buckling due to continuing adult jawbone growth, most orthodontists now use "forever" retainers, made of wires bonded behind the front teeth.

 Esthetic orthodontics with braces or clear aligners can sometimes help treat TMJ disorders that are caused by jaw muscle tightness by deprogramming the jaw muscles, like a FRONT FLAT PLATE APPLIANCE does.
-Basically it can disrupt a strained bite situation and thereby interrupt the pain generating cycle in which it plays a part.
 Then, if the jaw muscles can hold the mandible in a better location for the duration of the treatment, the teeth will end up fitting there.
-Physical therapy and exercises can help the postural muscles maintain a healthy mandibular position during the treatment.
+Esthetic orthodontics with braces or clear aligners can also disrupt a strained bite situation and thereby interrupt the pain generating cycle.
+Physical therapy and exercises can help the postural muscles maintain a healthy mandibular position during esthetic orthodontic treatment.

 However, braces and clear aligners cannot be considered treatments for TMJ disorders, because TMJ disorders are caused by the malpositioning of the jawbones rather than the straightness of the teeth.
-Therefore, esthetic orthodontics is a good tool for people who want very straight teeth and already have well developed jaw muscles, good jawbone structures, and a healthy symmetrical facial growth pattern.
+Therefore, esthetic orthodontics is a good tool for people who want very straight teeth and already have well developed jaw muscles and good jawbone structures.

 FUNCTIONAL ORTHODONTICS

-EARLY TREATMENT – While esthetic orthodontics waits until age 12, when the second molars arrive; functional orthodontics can begin early, when it has a greater effect on craniofacial growth.
-Even before the adult teeth have begun to erupt, young children can chew for short periods of time on specially molded rubber appliances, such as the Myobrace or the Myomunchie to help develop their jawbones.
-Beginning at age 6, when the permanent first molars arrive, functional appliances can be used to develop the jawbones and make room for the teeth so they don't come in crooked due to lack of space.
+There are also orthodontic devices to help jaw development in young children.
+Some dental companies produce molded silicone rubber appliances, such as the Myobrace or the Myomunchie, that young children can chew on to help develop their jawbones.
+Beginning at age 6, when the permanent first molars arrive; custom functional appliances can be made for use during sleep (when all facial growth occurs), to develop the jawbones and make room for the teeth so they don't come in crooked due to lack of space.
 Bones and teeth move easily in children.

-ORTHOTROPICS - is a style of functional orthodontics that also incorporates tongue exercises and stretches, based on the belief that tongue strength is the key to wide palates and healthy facial growth.
-The tongue naturally helps guide the erupting teeth into place, and people who are born without tongues develop narrow collapsed palates; but that does not mean the tongue is responsible for providing the forces that expand the palate.
-Bite forces expand palates.
-Bottle fed infants get much less tongue exercise early in life than breast fed infants, and they can be expected to have weaker tongues; but they do not have narrower palates.
-In fact, there are several devices for measuring tongue strength (such as the tongue digital spoon), but tongue strength has never been correlated to palate width.
+ORTHOTROPICS - is a style of functional orthodontics that emphasizes tongue exercises, based on the belief that tongue strength is the key to wide palates, proper tongue posture, and healthy facial growth.
+The tongue naturally helps guide the erupting teeth into place, and people who are born without tongues develop narrow collapsed palates; but the tongue is not responsible for providing the forces that expand the palate.
+Bite forces, not tongue forces, expand palates.
+There are several devices for measuring tongue strength (such as the tongue digital spoon), but tongue strength has never been correlated to palate width.
 The tongue muscles are part of a network of craniofacial and neck muscles which all work together.
 To strengthen one requires strengthening them all.

 COMPARATIVE ORTHODONTICS

 The two different styles of orthodontics have very different applications.
 Braces are powerful esthetic tools.
 By dragging the roots through the bone in any direction desired, they can control every angle of a tooth's ultimate position.
-However, they have to move the roots slowly, or they can resorb.
-The process cannot do anything to prevent the development of a TMJ disorder later in life, because it cannot move big blocks of bone.
+However, they do not even attempt to prevent the development of a TMJ disorder later in life.
 Also, making the teeth tender for a long period of time can prevent jaw muscle development, which promotes vertical facial growth, so it should be used for people who already have a good horizontal facial growth pattern.
 In contrast, functional orthodontics should be used when the pattern of facial growth needs to be improved.
 Orthodontists worldwide agree that ideal treatment would start with functional orthodontics to shape and position the jawbones and then finish with braces to align the teeth, like framing followed by finish carpentry.
 The following text describes the way both of these different types of orthodontics deal with each of the common orthodontic problems that predispose a child to have TMJ disorders and airway problems later in life - the narrow upper jawbone, the downwardly and backwardly rotating lower jawbone, excessive vertical face length, and the deep or steep overbite.

 COMMON ORTHODONTIC PROBLEMS